Raphael-Boichot/Game-Boy-chips-decapping-project/README.md

 # Game-Boy-chips-decapping-project

-**A database of microscopic images of decapped (or not) chips from Game Boy cartridges, some Chinese bootlegs and other stuff more or less related to Game Boy**
+**A database of microscopic images of decapped (or not) chips from Game Boy cartridges, some Chinese bootlegs and other stuff more or less related to Game Boy.** Some images of [decapped GBA chips](https://github.com/Raphael-Boichot/Game-Boy-chips-decapping-project/tree/main/GBA%20various%20chips) allowing their identification are also included.

 **Decapping and images made by [Raphaël BOICHOT](https://github.com/Raphael-Boichot), most of the chips donated by [Dorian](https://github.com/dori4n), others from the author personnal collection and from [Rafael ZENARO](https://github.com/zenaro147).
 Please credit authors.**